johnalison/WorkingPhilosophy/Lists.md

   > Look for moving parts, knowns/unknowns and see how things fit together.
   > Ignore the stories that you cant understand.
   > Doubt everything that you cant get to from axioms.
+- The map is not the territory
+  > Understand the limits/inherent simplifications in the model
+  > Need different maps of the same territory to convey different relevant information
+  > Maps/models are tools, decisions should ultimately reflect the reality of the situation/territory.
+  > Physics Examples: EFTs
+- Law of diminishing returns
+   > Example of 80/20
+   > Get the low hanging fruit
+   > Acquire breath of knowledge at the 80/20 level.
+   > Then choose what long sloughs to fith.

 # Protocols